ecalio07/enron/README.md

-# Fraud detection machine learning on Enron Enteprise Dataset
+# Fraud detection Machine Learning on Enron Enteprise Dataset

 ## Introduction

 The purpose of this project is to provide a **reproducible paper** regarding studies on how well Naive Bayes, SVM, and Decision Tree machine learning algorithms can indentify emails by their authors using a pre-processed list of email texts and the corresponding authors based on the text dataset(comprised of 146 users with 21 features each) of the famous fraud scandal of the american bankrupt Enron Corporation.

 ## Reprodutibility
-This project can be reproduced in two distinct manners. or
+This project can be reproduced in two distinct manners:

 ### 1. Jupyter Notebook tool
 By following instructions in the file contained in the **deliver**, you will be able to setup the proper environment on your local machine, and install and use Jupyter Notebook as your main tool.

 ### 2. Docker tool
 By following instructions in the file contained in the **deliver**, you will be able to install docker client tool, and make use of the docker file available in the **environments** folder.
 When running the experiment, you will still be using Jupyter Notebook as the main tool, however, the difference now is that you won't have to install python, java, and jupyter notebook, for they will be embeded in the docker file and be ready to use.

+**NB:** All contents used for this paper where based on the **"Udacity - Introduction to Machine Leaning course"**, and it is being used for educational pourposes only.

 ## Structure and Files